Businesses

 SOFTEX certification.
 If you're STPI/SEZ-registered, the bank requires SOFTEX approval before issuing an FIRC.

-GST registration certificate proves that your business is registered for indirect tax compliance.
+GST registration certificate: Proves that your business is registered for indirect tax compliance.

 Client confirmation letter: Foreign client confirming services received.
 Documentation made.

-Deliver documentation showing service delivery—project completion report, client acceptance, or deployment confirmation.
+Delivered documentation showing service delivery—project completion report, client acceptance, or deployment confirmation.

 Documents to explicitly note SOFTEX status: